donghao51/Awesome-Multimodal-Adaptation/README.md

 </div>

-Five adaptation scenarios are discussed in this survey. (a) Multimodal Domain Adaptation, (b) Multimodal Test-Time Adaptation, and (c) Multimodal Domain Generalization, which represent classical multimodal settings with varying access to source and target domain data.
-Additionally, we examine (d) unimodal domain adaptation and generalization assisted by multimodal foundation models, and (e) the adaptation of multimodal foundation models to downstream tasks.
+Five multimodal adaptation scenarios are discussed in this survey. (a) Multimodal domain adaptation, (b) Multimodal test-time adaptation, and (c) Multimodal domain generalization, which represent traditional multimodal settings with varying access to source and target domain data.
+Additionally, we examine more recent foundation models including (d) unimodal domain adaptation and generalization assisted by multimodal foundation models, and (e) the adaptation of multimodal foundation models to downstream tasks.